II. Definition

 XI.
 Evaluation: Step 3b - Suspect Chromosomal Abnormality

-- Abnormal exam suggests chromosomal abnormality
+- Findings- Abnormal exam suggests chromosomal abnormality

-- Bone Age may be less than Chronological age
+- Bone Age may be less than Chronological Age

-- Girls: Turner's Syndrome
+- Diagnosis- Girls: Turner's Syndrome

 - Boys: Klinefelter's Syndrome